rei/rei-cedar-docs/docs/patterns/form-validation/Readme.md

 This method is less likely to be missed by users but also forces them out of their initial completion mindset and my cause frustration.

 Instruction offered this way should focus on positive progressive cues and should not present error instruction.
-It should not be used to immediately communicate that the user has caused an error
+It should not be used to immediately communicate that the user has caused an error.

+Example:
+utilizing the `input` event listener to target the css `out-of-range` pseudo selector, altering the border color of an input field prior to providing an actual validation notification via the `change` event listener.

 - Use Instant validation
   - for difficult to answer questions where a user may create several formatting errors